hadilo/apk-release-deploy/README.md

 ## How does it work
 ### API
-This project is using Dropbox for APK storage and Zapier for sending emails.
+This project is using Dropbox for APK storage and sendgrid for sending emails.
-You will need Dropbox API key and Zapier hook URL.
+You will need Dropbox API key and sendgrid hook URL.
 ### Changes
 Changes are extracted from provides CHANGEOG file.
 Each version change should end with '##' and begin with a title, that starts with '#' char.
 Example:
 ```